isawangyx/tp/docs/DeveloperGuide.md

 #### Implementation to Track Bookings

 The `Booking` class is a class under the Model component.
-It is used to represent a booking made by a customer.
+It is used to represent a booking made by a person.
 The class contains the following fields:
 * `bookingId` - a unique identifier for the booking.
 * `bookingPerson` - the person who made the booking.
 * `bookingDateTime` - the date and time of the booking.